 Move on from your unsuccessful job interview

 If you didn’t get the job, you didn’t get the job.
-Learn from your mistakes after your unsuccessful interview and focus on the next application ahead of you.
-Rejection is never easy but once the decision is made, you need to accept it and move on.
+Learn from your mistakes after your unsuccessful job interview and focus on the next application ahead of you.
+Rejection is never easy after an unsuccessful job interview but once the decision is made, you need to accept it and move on.
 You weren’t the right fit for that one position but it’s one position – keep things in perspective and focus on your current job search and future possibilities.

 If you'd like to develop your interview technique and build your confidence before your next interview schedule a Skype practice interview today.